kmlawson/history-of-history-in-east-asia/assignments.md

 Unless you receive prior permission from Konrad, the essay should *not* be primarily on a recent reproduction of a historical narrative in the form of recent films, computer games, or comics, though it may refer to these in the course of developing an argument.

-*Journals for Inspiration:* I would suggest browing some of the following journals, and especially note articles that fit the above description:
+*Journals for Inspiration:* I would suggest browsing some of the following journals, and especially note articles that fit the above description:

 *The Journal of Asian Studies*
 *Monumenta Nipponica*